dak180/ScrobblePod/Readme.markdown

 #### 27 February 2011

 * Fixed issues with incorrect scrobble time
-* Fixed issues with opening Preferences window which some users have experienced
+* Fixed issues with opening Preferences window that some users have experienced

 [Download][0.6.3]